Notes on the Geography of Germany: Speyer Cathedral

 "If somebody asks you to think Romanesque, remember Speyer."
-So said Professor Horn, almost as if he knew that UNESCO in 1981 would place this church on its World Heritage list, up there as a monument of the Romanesque along with the cathedrals of Worms and Mainz.
-And so, almost 40 years on, a detour was made to this cathedral town overlooking the Rhine near Heidelberg.
+So said Professor Horn, almost as if he knew that UNESCO 20 years later would put this church on its World Heritage list.

-The best though an impractical approach for a motorist is through the Old Gate (the Alt Portel), a remnant of the old city wall: beyond it, Maximilian Strasse, a prosperous triumphal way.
+The best approach, though an impractical approach for a motorist, is through the Old Gate (the Alt Portel), a remnant of the old city wall: beyond it, Maximilian Strasse, a prosperous triumphal way.

 It leads straight to the Domplatz, or cathedral square.
-Calm thy palpitations: Speyer was mostly built in the 11th century, but the Westwerk or west end shown here was built in the 1850s: blame French soldiers for burning down the original in 1689.
+Calm thy palpitations: Speyer was mostly built in the 11th century, but the Westwerk or west end shown here was built in the 1850s: blame French soldiers in 1689 for having burned down the original.
 If the cathedral seems to overpower the town, it must have done so even more in 1100, when the town had all of 500 people.
 Conrad II set out, however, to build the biggest church in Western Christendom, and he succeeded, although he died before its completion.

 With the fire of 1689, the Prince-Bishop of Speyer lost his palace and decided to rebuild 15 miles away at Bruchsal.
 The palace there is a Baroque monument, and so might this church have become.
 The west end was in fact rebuilt in a Baroque style about 1750 by the son of Balthasar Neumann, who had built the palace at Bruchsal.
 With more money, the whole church might have been so rebuilt.
-In the 1850s, Maximilian II had the west end redone again, this time in a neo-romanesque style.
-Heinrich Hübsch, the architect, introduced several departures from the original style, among them poloychrome stone, statues over the entrance, and the gable.
+In the 1850s, however, Maximilian II had the west end redone again, this time in a neo-romanesque style.
+Heinrich Hübsch, the architect, introduced the polychrome stone, the statues over the entrance, and the gable.

 We're circumambulating the church.
 Here, on the north side, you get a sense of its symmetry but also its enormity.
 The main axis is 134 meters (440 feet) long.
-The whole place was built quickly, between 1030 and 1106.
+Like a Chinese airport, the whole place was built quickly between 1030 and 1106.
+If the Chinese had done the work, of course, they would have been finished the job even faster.

 The church was once chockablock with cloister and bishop's residence, but most of those buildings are gone.
 Some fine half-timbering survives here at the Halfmoon Guesthouse.